caetanovidal/caetanovidal/README.md

 # Hey There.
 I'm Caetano!

-Nice to meet you!I'm currently an InjePro C# developer. working on Discord Bots, API's and websites!
+Nice to meet you!
+I'm currently an InjePro C# developer. working on Discord Bots, API's and websites!
 I'm currently with 2 years of experience, and I work with a number of technologies such as CSS, HTML, Angular, DJango, Python, Javascrip, Typescript and C#

 - 🔭 I’m currently working on an API